airr-community/ogrdbstats/README.md

   - In both the above file formats, `v_call_genotyped/V_CALL_GENOTYPED` should contain the V calls made after the subject’s V-gene genotype has been inferred (including calls of the novel alleles).
-Sequences may be either unagpped or IMGT gap-aligned.
-Determining the personalised V-gene genotype is recommended when processing D or J gene inferences, so that V-gene usage counts are accurate.
-However, this step can be omitted for D or J gene processing by providing a V\_CALL field instead of V\_CALL\_GENOTYPED.
+V-sequences may be either ungapped or IMGT gap-aligned.
+Determining the personalised V-gene genotype is required when processing V chains, and recommended when processing D or J chains, in order that the V-gene usage counts are accurate.
+However, the step can be omitted for D or J gene processing by providing a V\_CALL field instead of V\_CALL\_GENOTYPED.

   - For IgDiscover, the file ‘final/filtered.tab’ should be used - see